 Psychiatry Grand Rounds provides continuing medical education for the target audience.
-To enable discussion that both is about and involves the patient so the physician can better understand the depth of one's mental illness.
-Explore the history of certain policies and procedures in place for handling mentally ill patients and what can happen to improve care and treatment that they receive.
-To better explain and expand on various forms of mental illness and how treatment should be approached and practiced by the clinician.
+We strive to enable discussion that is both about and involves the patient so the physician can better understand the depth of one's mental illness.
+In Grand Rounds we explore the history of certain policies and procedures in place for handling mentally ill patients and what can happen to improve care and treatment that they receive, as well as to better explain and expand on various forms of mental illness and how treatment should be approached and practiced by the clinician.

 Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-OHSU School of Medicine, Division of CME, designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™ per session.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+OHSU School of Medicine, Division of CME, designates this live activity for a maximum of 1 AMA PRA Category 1 Credit™ per session.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Psychiatrists, psychologists, psychiatry residents and fellows, medical students, social workers, masters in administration, physician assistants, nurse practitioners, nurses and pharmacists.
 Additionally, Psychiatry Grand Rounds is open to the public.

 Linda Ganzini, M.D, MPH, Professor, Department of Psychiatry/OHSU

 - Understand varying standards for different types of financial capacities, such as contractual and testamentary capacity

 - List the elements of undue influence

 - Recognize the extent of financial abuse in vulnerable elders

 January 7, 2014